semaphore-protocol/semaphore/apps/docs/versioned_docs/version-V1/what-is-semaphore.md

 | ----------------------------------- | ------------------------ |
 | The hash of the respondent's answer | The hash of the question |

-This allows any user to vote with an arbitary response (e.g. yes, no, or maybe) to any question.
+This allows any user to vote with an arbitrary response (e.g. yes, no, or maybe) to any question.
 The user, however, can only vote once per question.

 ## About the code